-You live in two worlds.
-This is truth # 3 of the 5 Life-Changing Truths we’ve been considering.
+You live in two worlds that are in conflict.
+This is the third of the 5 Life-Changing Truths we are considering in this series of blogs.

-Every day you and I make an investment in the two-world marketplace in which we live.
-This is the third life-changing truth I write about in my new book, http://www.cosdavis.com/product/heavens-investing-in-the-things-that-matter-most
+Every day you and I invest in the two-world marketplace in which we live.
+This is the third life-changing truth I write about in my book, http://www.cosdavis.com/product/heavens-investing-in-the-things-that-matter-most

-The two-world idea is directly expressed or implied in many of Jesus’ teaching, i.e., Parable of the Talents, Sermon on the Mount, etc. Sincere followers of Jesus embrace the fact that life has a purpose and that we are accountable to our Creator for how we use our life.
-Since the Bible is true and dependable for correct living, we should be concerned with how we invest our time, money, talents, and energies.
+The “two-world” idea is directly expressed or implied in many of Jesus’ teachings, i.e., Parable of the Talents, Sermon on the Mount, etc. Sincere followers of Jesus understand that life has a purpose and that we are accountable to our Creator for how we use our lives.

 What are these conflicting marketplaces selling?